sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 ## Autoscaling

-Autoscaling allows you to define policies to automatically increase or decrease the capacity of the cluster when certain pre-defined conditions are met.
+Autoscaling allows you to define policies to automatically increase or decrease the capacity of a cluster when certain pre-defined conditions are met.

 When creating an autoscaling policy, you define:

 * An **alert** that triggers a scaling policy.
 Alerts can be **Ambari metric-based** or **time-based**:
-    * **Ambari metric-based** alerts: Based on the blueprint used and the services running, Cloudbreak accesses all available metrics from the subsystem and allows you to define alerts based on these metrics.
+    * **Ambari metric-based** alerts: Based on the blueprint used and the services running, Cloudbreak accesses all available metrics and allows you to define alerts based on these metrics.
-    * **Time-based** alerts: These alerts must be defined in a cron expression format.
+    * **Time-based** alerts: These alerts can be defined in a cron expression format.
 * A **scaling policy** that adds or removes a set number of worker or compute nodes when the conditions defined in the attached alert are met.

 For example: